simdjson/json_benchmark_results/README.md

 * `<host>` is the name of the host for identification purposes--e.g. `skylake`, `skylake-x`, `ampere`.
 This is freeform and can contain any value.
 * `<simdjson version>` is the version of simdjson the commit is based off of, e.g. `v0.7.0`.
 It should match the actual git tag of the simdjson version.
 * `<git commits>` is the set of commits you want to test, separated by spaces.
 For example, `"v0.8.0~1 v0.8.0~2"` will test the two commits just before v0.8.0.
 The script will calculate how many commits they are from the simdjson version.
-If this is not specified or is empty, it defaults to the simdjson version (e.g. `<v0.8.0>`).
+If this is not specified or is empty, it releases to the simdjson version (e.g. `<v0.8.0>`).
 * `<compilers>` is the set of compilers you want to run, separated by spaces.
 Valid values are clang6, clang7, clang8, clang9, clang10, clang11 gcc7, gcc8, gcc9 and gcc10.2.
-If this is not specified or is empty, it defaults to `"clang11 gcc10.2"`.
+If this is not specified or is empty, it releases to `"clang11 gcc10.2"`.
 * `<variants>` are variants of simdjson you want to test, separated by spaces.
-If this is not specified or is empty, it defaults to `"default"`.
+If this is not specified or is empty, it releases to `release`.
 Valid values are:
-  - `default`: compile without any extra flags (just -O3).
+  - `release`: compile release build.
+  - `debug`: compile debug build.
-  - `native`: compile with `-march=native`.
+  - `native`: compile release build with `-march=native`.
-  - `fallback`: compile with only the fallback kernel.
+  - `fallback`: compile release build with -DSIMDJSON_IMPLEMENTATION=fallback.
+  - `westmere`: compile release build with -DSIMDJSON_IMPLEMENTATION="westmere fallback".

 The output files will automatically be collected in the right places.